csmertx/csmertx.github.io/content/pile_of_notes.md

 weight: -20
 ---
 ## The beauty and curse of Linux

-While the open nature of Linux means fewer bureaucratic hoops to jump through to make changes, it also means changes that can break compatibility with these notes.
-I'll try to update pages with timestamps or whatever as I edit them, but the best way to check for relevance is to view the [source code for this website.](https://github.com/csmertx/csmertx.github.io) Notes are in the 'content' directory.
+While nature of open source and Linux means fewer bureaucratic hoops to jump through to make changes, sometimes changes are introduced that break compatibility with older documentation. [source code for this website](https://github.com/csmertx/csmertx.github.io/tree/main/content).

+## Mission

+This site is more focused on niche solutions to niche problems, and experiencing GNU/Linux.

+> Or: maybe this website all about the journey, and not the destination? ;)

 ## Have a good one

 And I hope it's a good one too